Trail Network Development

 Heard rumour the Mc Combs pathway is not going to be paved instead its going to be gravel due to budgeting? paving later, kinda defeats the objectivity of the pathway for all to use

-Ron asked almost 3 years ago
+Ron asked over 3 years ago

 At the Request for Proposals phase, proponents were asked to provide a cost to construct the trail with the cost to surface it with asphalt paving identified as a separate cost item.
 The cost to pave the trail surface exceeded the project budget so it was not considered.
 The trail will still be approximately 3 meters wide to allow for multi-directional walking at a safe distance and will be fully accessible.
 Thank you for your question.